Election officials urge voters to drop off mail-in ballots

 “I’m not nervous because you always expect that some of the ballots you mail out won’t come back,” Anderson said.
 “Some of these people might decide to go to the polls, so they might never come back.”

-The extension had previously been approved in both state and federal courts due to the COVID-19 pandemic and safety concerns of people who sit in the high-risk category for contracting the virus.
-Ihrke said polling places across the state are taking the pandemic very seriously, implementing social distancing standards and frequent cleaning and sanitizing procedures to ensure voter safety.

-Some residents are concerned about voter fraud, an unsubstantiated claim President Donald Trump has pushed in recent months.
+President Donald Trump has pushed unsubstantiated claims in recent months about voter fraud occurring with mail-in ballots.
 In Minnesota, however, Anderson said voters shouldn’t lose sleep over the idea.

 “We have the most secure system out there,” Anderson said.
 “With all the testing done prior to the election and the public accuracy being out there for everyone to view, plus we always have paper back up.
 Our system is solid.”